1958 United States Senate elections: West Virginia (regular)

 In 1956, senator Harley M. Kilgore died, and former senator William Revercomb won his seat in the 1956 special election.
 Revercomb sought re-election to a third term, but was defeated by Congressman Robert Byrd.
 This election was the beginning of Byrd's lifelong career in the Senate.

 West Virginia (special)

-Incumbent Democrat Matthew M. Neely died of cancer January 8, 1958 and Republican John D. Hoblitzell Jr. was appointed January 25, 1958 to continue the term, pending a special election.
+Incumbent Democrat Matthew M. Neely died of cancer January 8, 1958, and Republican John D. Hoblitzell Jr. was appointed January 25, 1958, to continue the term, pending a special election.

 Former Democratic congressman Jennings Randolph was elected to finish the term that would run through 1961.
-Byrd however, would become the senior Senator from West Virginia as he was elected to his first full six year term.

 Randolph would be re-elected four times and serve until his retirement in 1985.
 Hoblitzell resumed his business interests and died January 6, 1962.